The HARDWARE 2 course: server, network and communication

 The Ethernet protocol uses this MAC address to make communicate equipment between them via network.
 When a machine wants to speak with another, it sends a package on the network, containing the address MAC destination, the address MAC source, the length of the packet, the data and the CRC (Cyclic Redundancy Checking), an error control, ...

 The MAC address has priority on address IP.
-When a communication network was established under Ethernet, order DOS arp - A makes it possible to find the MAC address of the other PC of the network.
+When a communication network was established under Ethernet, DOS command arp -a makes it possible to find the MAC address of the other PC of the network.

-Next of hardware course > Chapter 5: Hub, switch, router...
+Next of hardware course > Chapter 5: Ethernet concentrators: Hub, switch, router...

 The Hardware 1 course: computers and peripherals, Complete technical training